Exhibition Treasures - December 2018

 Helena Schepens - David Huycke - Hanna Jarlehed Hyving

-David Huycke (b.
-1967) is one of the most important silversmiths working today.
+The Belgian artist David Huycke (born in 1967) is one of the most important silversmiths working today.
 He is best known for his innovative approach to the traditional technique of granulation.
 David sets to work like a scientist or an alchemist, casting in moulds non-existent and seemingly impossible concepts, incurring along the way risks such as breakage or collapse.
 Eventually those ideas and experiments are selected and elaborated into an object where they exude a degree of stillness and have a natural obviousness, as if the work could not have been made any other way.

 David Huycke is professor at the PXL-MAD School of Arts Hasselt and at the Faculty of Architecture and Arts at Hasselt University.
 In 2010 he obtained his Ph.D. in Arts with The Metamorphic Ornament: Re-Thinking Granulation, a practice-based research project on the artistic relevance today of the ancient technique of granulation.